armory/docs/content/en/plugins/github-api/install/armory-cd.md

 title: Install the GitHub API Plugin in Armory Continuous Deployment
 weight: 1
 description: >
-  Learn how to install the GitHub API Plugin in Armory CD so that your app developers can trigger a Spinnaker pipeline from a GitHub workflow.
+  Learn how to install the GitHub API Plugin in Armory CD.
+The GitHub API enables enhanced Spinnaker-GitHub integration.
 ---
 ![Proprietary](/images/proprietary.svg)